HackHerz/padwoman/docs/index.md

 ## Screenshots

 ![Login](images/screen-0.png)
 *Login to Padwoman*.
-Currently the only supported authentication backend is LDAP.
-The Groups which the user is able to access is configured manually or through membership in specified LDAP-Groups.
+Besides LDAP, other [authentication backends](config.md#auth) are supported.

 ![List of Pads](images/screen-1.png)
 *List of Pads*.
 Pads are listed per Group and sorted by Modification date.
+For each Group, a list of users and user groups that are able to access it can be configured.
 As much of this as possible is cached to allow for faster loadtimes.
 The icon on the left hand side allows to switch pads between private and public access.

 ![New Pad](images/screen-2.png)
 *New Pad*.
 Upon Pad-creation you can specify if you want to use the Group-specific template for the new pad.
 Padwoman can be configured to always enforce this option.
 The same applies to the name of the pad.